Picture this situation.

 It’s rare for a project to have its requirements done and dusted at the start.
 Oftentimes, clients request changes or additions that affect the scope of the project.

 This leads to scope creep, which hinders not only the project timeline but also team performance.
 Scope creep is so common that it is a topic in certain project management certifications.
+Part of the project planning process is accounting for unpredictable delays as resources, costs, and dependencies are altered.

 2. Unrealistic Client Expectations